 Did you know?
 This song was the seed that led to the Cantina that led to the Tequila that led to the breakup of Van Halen that led to Sammy somewhat reinventing himself into kind of a hard rock Jimmy Buffett.
-It’s not only a great song, but it changed Sammy’s life, and also changed the lives of thousands of his fans, who now make the pilgrimage to Cabo San Lucas every October to celebrate his annual Birthday Bash — and many go every year!
+It’s not only a great song, but it changed Sammy’s life, and also changed the lives of many of his fans, as thousands have made the pilgrimage to Cabo San Lucas in October to celebrate his annual Birthday Bash — and many go every year!

 “Blood And Fire”